 _ A selection of composers and musicians that have collaborated with Sound Quartet for work on new music and in concerts: Blanca Regina (ES), Andrew Woodhead (UK), Jess Aslan (UK), Lisa Ullén (SE), Josep Lluise Galiana (ES), Johan Sundberg (SE), Edith Alonso (ES), Julian Bonequi (MX), Nina de Heney (SE) and Anthony Maubert (FR).
 The following have appeared as visual artists: Raquel Meyers (ES), Viktor Zeidner (SE), Blanca Regina (ES) and Michael Larsson (SE).

 Hara Alonso is a pianist and composer now resident in Stockholm.
 Coming from a classical background she is currently working in the integration of new technologies in music though composition, performance and multimedia.
 She is active as soloist and as member of different ensembles all around Europe.

 Thomas Bjelkeborn is a sound artist, electronic musician and electroacoustic composer living in Sweden.
 He is also a curator at Fylkingen Stockholm and for the PUSH festival Gävle.
 He has performed compositions at electroacoustic and soundart festivals on all continents since 1988.

 Paul Pignon has been playing and composing music of almost every kind for nearly 60 years, he has a physics degree and is a pioneer in EAM.
 His first foray into non-idiomatic improvisation was in Oxford 1962.
 He has lived about equally in the UK, Yugoslavia and Sweden.

 Picture of SQ at Audio Art Festival 2014.
-In the past Sound Quartet often toured as a trio with a duo setting on stage extended with visuals including Thomas Bjelkeborn, Paul Pignon and Viktor Zeidner often extended abroad by local artists.
+In the past Sound Quartet sometimes toured as a trio with a duo setting on stage extended with visuals.